PanTheoITS/pyrrha_random_data_generator/README.md

 ##  **Updates**

+* Version 1.1.0: Date of birth and VAT ID were added.

-* Version 1.0.5: Two more output formats added (SQL and XML).
+* Version 1.0.5: Two more output formats were added (SQL and XML).